sgonyea/yakriak2/README.md

 # Welcome to My Riak MapReduce Demo Rails App!

-## Source Data

-Map Reduce will be used for data analysis, with the [Enron Email Dataset][enron_data] as the focus.

 ## How to Get Started

-Make sure you have several GB of hard-disk space available.

 * Clone this repo and install dependencies: